 If a student doesn’t submit an assessment and you don’t enter a zero against their name, their final grade will be calculated as if they’d achieved 100% on said assessment.

-There are two ways to give a student zero for an assessment they didn’t submit:
+There are three ways to give a student zero for an assessment they didn’t submit:

 Manage groups of small assessments with Assignment Groups and Weighting